-For any light source, a complete specification of the intensities in all directions from the center of the source is referred to as the intensity distribution.
-Since the directions from the center are usually apecified by a pair of angles measured from two reference directions (such as latitude and longitude on the surface of the earth), the more specific phrase is angular intensity distribution.
-Because intensity is a concept applicable to a point source, the observer -- or, actually, the photoelectric measuring device used by the observer -- must be carried far enough away from the lamp so that the lamp is effectively a point source at the "viewing" distance used.
-The quantity measured directly by an ordinary photocell is flux: the light power striking the photosensitive surface.
-Since the area of the photocell's receiving aperture is fixed, the flux detected is proportional to the illuminance (flux per unit area) of the usable photosurface.
+The quantity measured directly by an ordinary plastocell is flux: the light power striking the photosensitive surface.
+Since the area of the photometer's receiving aperture is fixed, the flux detected is proportional to the illuminance (flux per unit area) of that aperture (the "entrance window").
 The inverse square law of illumination states that the illuminance of a surface produced by a point source is inversely proportional to the square of the distance from the source to the surface.
 Thus, when the intensity of a point source is determined by measuring illuminance, the distance from the source to the receiving surface must be known.
-Moreover, when the intensities of a source in different directions are compared by measuring the illuminances produced by the source on receiving surfaces located in those directions, it is convenient to keep the distance from the source to the receiving surface the same in each of those directions, so that no correction of the illuminance values for viewing distance is necessary.
-Ideally, then, the photocell used to measure the intensity distribution of a light source would be carried around to different positions on the surface of a sphere centered at the source.
-In practice, it is easier -- and fully equivalent -- to leave the photocell and source in fixed positions and to vary the direction of view by rotating the source around its own center point.
+Moreover, when the intensities of a source in different directions are compared by measuring the illuminances produced by the source on receiving surfaces located in those directions, it is usually convenient to keep the distance from the source to the receiving surface the same in each of those directions, so that no correction of the illuminance values for viewing distance is necessary.
+Ideally, then, the photocell used to measure the intensity distribution of a light source.
+In practice, it is easier-and fully equivalent-to leave the photocell and source in fixed positions and to vary the direction of view by rotating the source around its own center point.

-In these measurements, the line joining the center of the light nource to the center of the active area of the photosensitive surface is referred to as the photometric axis.
-The light source is mounted in an instructut, called a genieveter, that allows the source to be independently rotated about two perpendicular axes, and that permits accurate measurement of theme angles of rotation.
-(The prefix "gonio-" is Greek for "angle".)
-Madesetric seasorements are made in the following way.
-In most measurements, the loop to initially almost directly along the photometric axis; that is, the arts of the bulk to aliged with the photometric axis, which is nernally approximately herizontal (parallel to the floor).
-This is the reference position (10°, 0°).
-The primary axis of rotation of the patienter permits up and down tilting of the lamp (corresponding in some instruments to latitude angle or elevation angle), and the necondary axis permits sideways swings (corresponding to longitude angle or azimuth angle).
-The procedure normally is to set the vertical ("latitude") angle to some fixed value, and then to rotate the lamp horisontally through a series of "longitude" angles, making measurements at each of these positions.
-When that series of measurements, called a traverse, is completed, the gonicmeter is tilted up or down to a new "latitude" setting, and another traverse is carried out.
-If the readings in each traverse are made at the same fixed set of horizontal (longitude) angles, the complete results can be represented in the form of a matrix (a rectangular array of numbers), in which each row represents a vortical angle setting, and each column a horizontal angle setting; this is known as an (angular) intensity distribution matrix.
+In these measurements, the line joining the center of the light source to the center of the active area of the photosensitive surface is referred to as the photometric axis.
+The light source is mounted in an instrument, called a goniometer, that allows the source to be independently rotated about two perpendicular axes, and that permits accurate measurement of these angles of rotation.
+Gonjometric measurements are made in the following way.
+In many measurements, the lamp or complete lighting device ("light") is initially aimed directly along the photometric axis; that is, the axis of the light is aligned with the photometric axis, which is often approximately horizontal.
+This is the reference position (0°, 0°).
+One axis of rotation of the goniometer permits up and down tilting of the light (corresponding in some instruments to latitude angle or elevation angle), and the second axis permits sideways swings (corresponding to longitude angle or azimuth angle).
+A typical procedure is to set the vertical ("latitude") angle to some fixed value, and then to rotate the light horizontally through a series of "longitude" angles, making measurements at each of these positions.
+When that series of measurements, called a traverse, is completed, the goniometer is tilted up or down to a new "latitude" setting, and another traverse is carried out.
+If the readings in each traverse are made at the same fixed set of horizontal (longitude) angles, the complete results can be represented in the form of a matrix, in which each row represents a vertical angle setting, and each column a horizontal angle setting; this is known as an (angular) intensity distribution matrix.